yymao/phys7730/_sources/schedule.md

-# Weekly Schedule - Spring 2025
+# Weekly Schedule

 :::{warning}
-This is only a preliminary schedule and is subject to change.
+This is only a preliminary schedule for Spring 2025 and is subject to change.
 :::

 | Week # | Dates | Monday | Wednesday |